flathub-infra/documentation/blog/2026-01-14/index.md

   - infrastructure
 ---

-We are approaching 1 year since the switch to Vorarbeiter for building and publishing apps.
-In this time, we have made several improvements it's time to brag about.
+It is almost a year since the switch to Vorarbeiter for building and publishing apps.
+We've made several improvements since then, and it's time to brag about them.
 <!-- truncate -->
 ## RunsOn

-In the initial announcement, I mentioned we are using [RunsOn][runson], a just-in-time runner provisioning system, to build large apps such as Chromium.
+In the initial announcement, I mentioned we were using [RunsOn][runson], a just-in-time runner provisioning system, to build large apps such as Chromium.
 Since then, we have fully switched to RunsOn for all builds.
 Free GitHub runners available to open source projects are heavily overloaded and there are limits on how many concurrent builds can run at a time.
-With RunsOn, we can request an arbitrary amount of threads, memory and disk space, for less than if we were to use paid GitHub runners.
+With RunsOn, we can request an arbitrary number of threads, memory and disk space, for less than if we were to use paid GitHub runners.

 We also rely more on spot instances, which are even cheaper than the usual on demand machines.
-The downside is that jobs sometimes get interrupted, but to avoid spending too much time on the retry ping-pong, retried builds use the on-demand instances from the get-go.
+The downside is that jobs sometimes get interrupted.
+To avoid spending too much time on retry ping-pong, builds retried with the special `bot, retry` command use the on-demand instances from the get-go.
 The same catch applies to large builds, which are unlikely to finish in time before spot instances are reclaimed.

 The cost breakdown since May 2025 is as follows: